 Muiden Castle

 Muiden Castle (Muiderslot) is situated on the River Vecht in the central Netherlands, town of Muiden, built around 1280.
-It acted as a defence post for the county of Holland, halting the territorial encroachments of the bishops of Utrecht.
+It acted as a defense post for the county of Holland, halting the territorial encroachments of the bishops of Utrecht.

-Muiden Castle Architecture
+Muiden Castle History

 Its quadrangular plan, with four corner towers and a fortified entrance, is related to such castles as Harlech, built by Edward I of England, and to the bastions built in France during the reign of Philipp II Augustus (1180–1223).